napari/napari.github.io/dev/_sources/gallery/add_labels_with_features.rst

 Display a labels layer with various features

+.. tags:: layers, analysis

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-60
+GENERATED FROM PYTHON SOURCE LINES 9-62